 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease, heart or blood vessel problems, or a history of severe chest pain, heart attack, stroke, or depression or mental problems, such as psychosis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart or blood vessel problems, angina, or a history of heart attack, stroke, depression or mental health problems, or seizures.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain, fast, pounding, or uneven heartbeat

 - Numbness or weakness on one side of your body, sudden or severe headache, problems with vision, speech, or walking

 - Seeing or hearing things that are not really there